sophistecon/gds4ae_practice/README.md

 ## Contents
 We will cover the following topics

-1. Introduction to Python Programming with JupyterLab
+1. Introduction to JupyterLab and Python Programming
     - Set-up: Installation Recap & Docker
     - JupyterLab Interface Tour
-    - Working with Jupyter Notebooks
+    - Jupyter Notebooks
     - Python Programming Essentials
         - Basic Syntax and Operations
         - Data Management with `pandas`